caominhthe/awesomevim/README.md

 **Few more things

-Have trouble with YouCompleteMe? cd into YCM directory under ~/.vim/plugged/
+Have trouble with YouCompleteMe?
+* cd into YCM directory under ~/.vim/plugged/
-$ ./install.py type it in & run it which compiles ...
+* $ ./install.py type it in & run it which compiles ...
+Have problem with VimProc?
+* cd into vimproc under .yadr/vim/bundle/
+* Compile it with $ make

 **Always be sure to run `rake update` after pulling to ensure plugins are updated**